Wax Mask: Production

 According to Alan Jones, Fulci and Argento argued about the direction of the film, with Fulci wanting a more atmosphere driven film while Argento wanted to increase the gore.
 Pre-production lasted longer than expected as Argento was working on post-production and promotion for his own film The Stendhal Syndrome (1996).
 Fulci died on March 13, 1997, causing Argento to turn to special effects artist Sergio Stivaletti, who he had previously worked with on films as early as Phenomena (1985).
 Stivaletti stated that he was shocked when Argento contacted him, finding that he "had been looking or a chance to direct and thought it would be with [his] own film and script [...]
 I was in the right place at the right time and accepted the offer."
 On Fulci's death, Stivaletti had the script completely revised.
 Stivaletti made changes to Fulci's script, tailoring it to his interest in special effects.
 Much of the films crew was reunited from Argento's film The Stendhal Syndrome.
 The film had a budget of US$2million that was raised by pre-selling it in France and Germany and involving Italy's biggest foreign distributor, Italian International Films.

 Variety stated the budget for the film was under $1.25 million.
 Stivaletti originally had Robert Englund in mind for the lead, but due to budgetary restraints, Robert Hossein took the role.
 Most of the special effects shots were to be done during post-production allowing the director to supervise them more closely.
 The film was in production for six weeks in 1996.

 Release

 Wax Mask opened in Italy on 4 April 1997.
 It grossed $137,435 from 47 screens on its opening weekend placing ninth at the Italian box office.
 After 10 days it had grossed $250,000.
 The film had its North American premiere at the Fantasia International Film Festival in Canada on July 24, 1997.

-Critical reception
+Reception

 Variety reviewed the film favorably, terming it "a luridly entertaining return to the style of Britain's Hammer productions of the '60s" and "a highly enjoyable salute to cheesy vintage horror" but lamented the lack of "a guiding hand with the actors".
-AllMovie complimented Stivaletti for "[d]isplaying a competent handling of the material, as well as the stylistic excesses that have become synonymous with Italian horror" and concluded that the film "ultimately serves its eerily entertaining purpose."
+AllMovie complimented Stivaletti for "[d]isplaying a competent handling of the material, as well as the stylistic excesses that have become synonymous with Italian horror" and concluded that the film "ultimately serves its eerily entertaining purpose".